Grid homology for spatial graphs and a K\"{u}nneth formula of connected sum: Introduction

-In this paper, based on the work of Harvey and O'Donnol \cite{Heegaard_Floer_homology_of_spatial_graphs}, we first quickly define the hat version of the grid homology for transverse spatial graphs that may have sinks or sources.
-For sinkless and sourceless transverse spatial graphs, they first defined the minus version and then the hat version using it.
-The condition sinkless and sourceless are necessary to define their minus version.
-On the other hand, we define the hat version directly without this technical condition.
+For sinkless and sourceless transverse spatial graphs, Harvey and O'Donnol first defined the minus version and then the hat version using it.
+Both sinkless and sourceless conditions are necessary to define their minus version but not for the hat and tilde versions.

-We define a cut edge for a spatial graph (see Definition \ref{dfn:cutedge}).
-We then observe the grid homology for a transverse spatial graph $f\colon G\to S^3$ when $f$ has sinks, sources, or cut edges. we show that the grid homology for $f$ is trivial if $f$ has sinks, sources, or cut edges (Theorem \ref{thm:cutedge}).
+In this paper, based on their work, we quickly define the hat and tilde versions for general transverse spatial graphs.
+We define a cut edge for spatial graphs (see Definition \ref{dfn:cutedge}).
+We show that the grid homology for $f$ is trivial if $f$ has a sink, source, or cut edge (Theorem \ref{thm:cutedge}).
 As applications of Theorem \ref{thm:cutedge}, we give some formulas (Corollary \ref{cor:wedge sum}-Theorem \ref{thm:disjoint}), including a K\"{u}nneth formula for knot Floer homology of connected sums (Corollary \ref{cor:connected-sum-knot}).
-Especially, the behavior of knot Floer homology under connected sums is well-known \cite{1st-KFH, An-introduction-to-knot-Floer-homology}.
-However, no proof of this formula in the framework of grid homology has been known.